fire17/ElsaRiddle/README.md

     * TotalArea (recs area + missing spaces)
     * Missing Space as % of the Area          -  should be minimal
     * Perimeter to Area Ratio                 -  should be minimal

+so for these input examples, <b>5 images should be generated,</b>
+name each image file to match the Set's name, put all the images in 'results' folder

+finally - git add, commit and push changes

+## ENJOY & GOOD LUCK! :D